Transport in Maharashtra: Animal powered

-Road Transport
+Road transport

 At 267,452 km, Maharashtra has India's largest road network.
 Seventeen national highways connect Maharashtra to six neighbouring states.
 The state's national highways are 4688 km long.
 Maharashtra also has a large state-highway network; in March 2018, 99.5 percent of the state's villages were connected by all-weather roads.
-The Yeshwantrao Chavan Mumbai-Pune Expressway, India's first controlled-access toll road, becamee fully operational in April 2002.
+The Yeshwantrao Chavan Mumbai-Pune Expressway, India's first controlled-access toll road, became fully operational in April 2002.

 The Maharashtra State Road Transport Corporation (MSRTC) has been providing public-sector road passenger service since 1948, linking most of the state's towns and villages in a large network.
 These buses, popularly known as ST (State Transport), are the preferred mode of transport for much of Maharashtra's population.
 In addition to the government-run buses, private luxury buses serve major population centres.
 Other modes of public road transport, such as the seven-seat Tempo, have become popular in semi-urban areas.
+The Bandra Worli sea link is one of the longest bridges in the country.
+It was opened in 2009.
+The Trans Harbour bridge is the longest bridge in India and was on 12 January 2024, after the prime minister, Narendra Modi, inaugurated the bridge.
+It connects Bombay with Navi Mumbai.